cyisnf/paris_biosys/README.md

-All source codes for this site are used for the meta-analysis and the simulations in our paper "Causal intuition in the indefinite world: meta-analysis and simulations" submitted to BioSystems.
+All source codes for this site are used for the meta-analysis and the simulations in our paper "Causal intuition in the indefinite world: meta-analysis and simulations," submitted to BioSystems.

 # Meta-analysis

 We include the source code for the meta-analysis of human causal functions conducted in our paper.
-If you run the meta-analysis program, you can reproduce Table 2 in our paper.
+Table 2 of our paper can be reproduced if running the meta-analysis program.

 # Simulations

 We include the source code for the computer simulations performed in our paper.
-The simulation results of our paper can be reproduced by executing the corresponding Python source code in the table below, respectively.
+The simulation results of our paper can be reproduced by executing the corresponding Python source code in the table below.
 Each source code has the same settings as the parameters described in our paper.
-Please reduce the number of generated tables or the number of simulations when checking the behavior.
+Please reduce the number of generated tables or simulations when checking the behavior.
 Note: By default, run time is 30 minutes to 12 hours

 | Simulation name | File name                | Figure no. | Note                                          |